-Use a comma between two independent clauses that are joined by coordinating conjunctions—
+5. Use a comma between two independent clauses that are joined by coordinating conjunctions—

-They are going to Italy on August 5, 2018.
-No comma is necessary when writing the date with the day first, followed by the month and the year: 5 August 2018.
+They are going to Italy on August 9, 2018.
+No comma is necessary when writing the date with the day followed by the month and the year: 9 August 2018.

 She covered the bed with an old, tattered blanket.
 When you're not sure if the adjectives modify equally, switch them around; if the sentence is still clear, the adjectives modify equally.

 Use a comma after the greeting in a friendly letter and after the closing in all letters.

-(An appositive is a word or phrase that is located next to another noun and is used to identify or describe the noun.)
+(An appositive is a word or phrase next to another noun and is used to identify or describe the noun.)